ShPelles/vscode-tfvc/README.md

 This extension contributes the following settings:

-* `vscode-tfvc.tfExePath`: The full path to the 'TF.EXE' file.
+* `tfvc.tfExePath`: The full path to the 'TF.EXE' file.
+* `tfvc.autoCheckout`: Defines whether the auto-load will work on saving, on editing, or not at all.

 ## Known Issues